What is a Trabeculectomy?

 The goal of this procedure is to lower intraocular eye pressure and prevent further vision loss.
 The elevated pressure is usually caused by clogged drainage channels within the eye.
 In filtration surgery, a tiny opening is created in the wall of the eye.
 The new opening acts as a drain, and trapped fluid inside the eye is able to escape, resulting in lower eye pressure.
 The fluid then passes into a reservoir hidden on the outside of the eye.
 From there, the body absorbs the fluid.

-Who is a good candidate for filtration surgery?
+Who is a Good Candidate for Trabeculectomy Surgery?

 - who has been diagnosed with glaucoma